-Three options to consider when you are out of your company comfort zone
+There are options to consider when you are out of your company comfort zone

 This is a great opportunity to rely on those in your trusted community to help you design and build the perfect team.
 In our industry, there are many different solutions to problems.
 Sometimes, you will have no option but to outsource the project or hand it over completely to someone who specializes in this task.
 Understanding and acknowledging our strengths has allowed us to build sound relationships to help us keep our clients happy with our work.
 This option has a high level of success.

 Could this be a set up for the perfect storm?
 We think this is an “at-risk” option.
 It’s also a great opportunity for your company to fail and destroy your reputation.
 Quickly.
 Overpromise and under-deliver will always work against you in any circumstance.
 If your staff does not have the skillset to deliver an outstanding finished product, now is not the time to teach and learn.

 The most important detail in any successful relationship is clear communication and transparency.
 Communicating with your client about your company strengths and where you would consider bringing in a contracting partner is critical to maintaining a great partnership.
 Most of the time, the client will understand, but it is always best practice to advise who will be involved in the project both internally and externally.

-3. Politely decline the offer to work on the project.
 This is always the preferred choice when you are out of your comfort zone and do not have any trusted partners to collaborate with on the project.
 Taking on a project where you have little to zero skill to complete the request is a guaranteed fail and not worth the risk of tarnishing your reputation.